netdata/netdata/docs/cloud/runtime-troubleshooting-with-functions.md

 ### Prerequisites

 The following is required to be able to run Functions from Netdata Cloud.
-* Have at least one capable node claimed to one of your Spaces where node needs to be on a version higher than `v1.37`
+* At least one of the nodes claimed to your Space should be on a Netdata agent version higher than `v1.37.1`
 * Ensure that the node has the collector that exposes the function you want enabled ([see current available functions](https://github.com/netdata/netdata/blob/master/docs/cloud/netdata-functions.md#what-are-the-current-available-functions)

 ### Execute a function (from functions view)